Pet Health Insurance

 Trupanion offers a Veterinary Certificate, which allows you to enroll your pet with immediate coverage upon exam and waives the usual “$35.00 enrollment fee”.
 There is no waiting period for coverage to begin.
 Of course, like other insurance the policy does not cover pre-existing conditions.
 Feel free to speak with one of our doctors or staff members and ask for a certificate next time you visit!

-Another good company is HealthyPaws Pet Insurance.
+Another outstanding company is HealthyPaws Pet Insurance.
 The main difference between HealthyPaws and Trupanion is that Trupanion has one deductible for life and HealthyPaws has an annual deductible.
 Trupanion’s deductible is for each condition and Healthypaws is for all conditions for the year.

 There are other good pet insurance companies you should also consider.
 We highly recommend having pet insurance and starting it when pets are young and have no pre-existing conditions if possible.
+For in-depth comparisons of pet insurance companies, the Consumer Advocate website has excellent information.